Skip to main content

 Declaring and Using State

 Declare state with useState, passing an initial value. useState will always return a State<T> holding whatever the current value of that state is.
-On the first render, this is the initial value, however in subsequent renders it will include any updates that have been commited for that state variable.
+On the first render, this is the initial value, however in subsequent renders it will include any updates that have been committed for that state variable.

 The following code shows an example of a component that renders a counter that increments when it is clicked. useState is used to track the value of that counter over time: